The Specifics

 Steinway & Sons, Kawai, Baldwin, Mason and Hamlin, Yamaha, Bosendorfer, and Fazioli.

-Acoustic uprights or "verticals": pictured below, this is a great option for those seeking the true feel of an acoustic instrument at a more economical price than an acoustic grand piano.
-These pianos are ideal for smaller spaces and are more easily moveable than a grand.
+Acoustic uprights or "verticals": pictured below, this is a great option for those seeking the true feel of an acoustic instrument at a more economical price point than an acoustic grand piano.
+These pianos are ideal for smaller spaces and are easier to move than a grand.

 Baby grand pianos: these pianos range anywhere from 4'9''-5'6''.
 Due to the longer strings, the sound produced is more full-bodied in comparison to an upright.
 The larger the baby grand, the more similar in sound it will be to a regular grand.